 - Chronic-versus twice-daily treatment for hypertension.

-Projects for 2019 CoSIBS will also explore the cutting edge of biomedical research.
+Projects for 2020 CoSIBS will also explore the cutting edge of biomedical research.
+Apply online now for our 2020 program.

 Students will be introduced to the ethical underpinnings of human research and the National infrastructure to assure the responsible conduct of research.